5 Ministries that Love Parents with Autistic Kids

 This organization links families of disabled kids to the perfect churches for them.
 Parental support may take the form of respite events, mentors, and worship services tailored to those with special needs.
 “Connect Groups” are small church communities, offering Bible studies and family activities.
 Parents can find local churches in two ways.
 One is signing up for the master list.
 The second is clicking on the church network map, each pin representing a US parish.

 At Key Ministry’s website, the “Family Resources” webpage profiles a wealth of helpful books, their purchase facilitated by Amazon links.
-The “Not Alone” blog is written by special needs parents, striking a common chord in readers.
 On the “Find Support” webpage, parents can use search tools to locate online communities, faith-based support groups, and interactive learning opportunities, such as video conferences.

 For churches seeking to initiate disability programs, Key Ministry hosts live training events, both online and at its Cleveland, Ohio headquarters.
 Also offered are free training videos, online articles, and downloadable print resources.